wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 	    - Create model Category
 	    - Create model Page

 Upon the completion of this command, check the `rango/migrations` directory to see that a Python script has been created.
-It's called `0001_initial.py`, which contains all the necessary details to create your database schema at that particular migration.
+It's called `0001_initial.py`, which contains all the necessary details to create your database schema for that particular migration.

 I> ### Checking the Underlying SQL
 I> If you want to check out the underlying SQL that the Django ORM issues to the database engine for a given migration, you can issue the following command.